Explore Your Options

 📉The Impact of Underutilization

-Feeling underutilized can have a significant impact on your professional and personal life.
+Feeling underutilized can significantly impact your professional and personal life.
 It can lead to decreased job satisfaction, missed career opportunities, and even job loss.
-On an individual level, it can lower self-esteem, increase stress, and negatively impact relationships.
+At the individual level, it can lower self-esteem, increase stress, and negatively affect relationships.

 🪫The Energetic Toll